usds/case-issue-api/docs/README.md

 ## Loading Sample Data

-- `setup.py` contains configuration for loading fake data into your development environment

-If you have successfully started the application with the `dev` profile and don't want to mess with the profiles and restart just to see some data, this command should get you started:
+With an empty database, the application is fairly uninteresting.
+You can load data using the `/resources` API as an admin user, but assuming you do not have infinite time, you may wish to get a quick start by using the `setup.py` script, which will load all the necessary pieces of fake data into the database for you to be able to use the basic features of the API.
+(If you are not using the dockerized build, this may require some tweaking.)

+If you have loaded basic data but want to modify the list of cases, the bones of what you need are in the following command:

    curl -i -X PUT -u service:service -HContent-type:text/csv --data-binary '@sample_data/cases.csv' localhost:8080/api/cases/OTHER/WEIRD/SILLY

+In particular, if you wish to see what happens when cases are added or removed, you can do so by editing [./sample_data/cases.csv] and re-running the above command.

-If the data uses a non-default key for the receipt number or case creation date, or a non-standard format for the creation date, you can save upload configurations as a dictionary in the application properties under `web-customization.data-formats` like this:
+If the data you are uploading uses a non-default key for the receipt number or case creation date, or a non-standard format for the creation date, you can save upload configurations as a dictionary in the application properties under `web-customization.data-formats` like this: